konne88/MyInventory/README.txt

    | /
    |/

-To see an example inventory, load the test-inventory with MyInventory which is placed in the Test folder.
+To see an example inventory, copy the inventory folder in Testing into your homedirectory's .my_inventory folder.

 The git repo
 ============